Himanshu1832/Himanshu18Wisflux-Academy-Internship-2022/Day 6/Assignment 1/readme.md

 updateOriginalVal(originalVal); // 20
 console.log(originalVal); // 10

-As you can see, the value of the originalVal variable did not change, rather it was a copy of the original variable, whose value gets changed.
+As we can see, the value of the originalVal variable did not change, rather it was a copy of the original variable, whose value gets changed.

 To implement call by reference, see the code snippet below: